 - Install Boost for use with Sofa.
 Note that Sofa with CMake requires the compiled libraries,

 - Install GMP and MPFR libraries,

-- Install and compile CGal
+- Install CGAL

 - With CMake, set the SOFA-PLUGIN_CGALPLUGIN option to On,

 - Configure.
 Set GMP_DIR and MPFR_DIR to the location that you installed GMP and MPFR.
 Configure again and generate.

 With MacOS, follow the next steps to install CGAL:

 Install Boost, GMP and MPFR libraries with Homebrew

 - Download the sources of CGAL version 4.7 (last stable version for SOFA) here